Unbelievable BrowniesPosted: March 1, 2013

 With a pretty much insatiable appetite for everything these days, I was so excited when a friend emailed me the link to a fabulous gluten-free brownie recipe from Left on Amelia via Elana’s Pantry.
 This friend is also pregnant, so I was thrilled to try it out after her rave reviews!

 They’re pretty genius (not to mention delicious).
-You take a whole 16-ounce jar of almond butter and mix it with a few other more traditional brownie ingredients and bake it for half an hour.
+You take a whole 16-ounce jar of almond butter and mix it with a few other more traditional brownie ingredients and bake it for a while.
 What you get is a super decadent, creamy, gooey, fudgey brownie that doesn’t contain any flour, refined sugar, dairy, or weird junk.

 While in London, we made the brownies using the ingredients we could find in a nearby Tesco for a family dinner (peanut butter instead of almond butter, golden syrup instead of maple syrup).
 The results weren’t quite as gooey and creamy, so I’d really recommend sticking to the ingredients below – even if that means tracking them down online or at a specialty store.